magomimmo/modern-cljs/doc/tutorial-06.md

 (ns modern-cljs.common)

 (defn ^:export init [form-id onload-fn]
-  ;; verity that js/document exists and that it has a getElementById ;; property
+  ;; verify that js/document exists and that it has a getElementById ;; property
   (if (and js/document
            (.-getElementById js/document))